tibs/markup-history/notes-per-slide.rst

 A summary of some of the more obvious bits of the history of document markup.

-I'm ignoring anything that isn't just text (so, music, mathematics, diagrams, bibliographies, indices, etc.).

 And only hitting the "high spots" for what I am talking about.

-But there's a longer article at the github repository, as well as the source for these slides.
-I'll give the link again at the end.
+However, the github repository has the source for these slides, and also a set of extended notes with links.
+I'll give the URL again at the end.

 Timeline
 --------

+I'm ignoring anything that isn't just text (so, music, mathematics, diagrams, bibliographies, indices, etc.).

+Even so, this is clearly not all of the text markup formats there are, but hopefully its a good survey.

 There's a lot to cover, even so.

-This is a very brief timeline - I shan't actually talk about everything on it.

 What's interesting, though, is that just about everything named is still in use, in one form or another.